Südtirol Guide App Logo

 Wine culture meets road bike

-A road bike will take you straight to the heart of South Tyrol's wine region.
+A road bike will take you straight to the heart of Alto Adige wine region.
 You cycle at your own pace along manageable routes that are sometimes challenging and sometimes relaxed, through areas of cultivation that date back centuries.
 As you pass vineyards, historic wineries with a touch of modern architecture, and quaint villages, you will experience a variety of landscapes, taste fine wines, and chat with winemakers.
 Immerse yourself in the region's ancient wine culture and savour it in every glass.

 Experience winemaking: up close and personal